LuMarans30/G15Podisti-WPF/README.md

 ## Features

-- Realistic stickman animations.
+- Basic stickman animations.
 - Multithreading with the Parallel class for a thrilling race experience.
-- Accurate time measurement for each runner.
+- Time measurement for each runner.
 - Display of the final race ranking.

 ## Installation